mmisono/vatic/README.md

 Our system requires that videos are extracted into JPEG frames.
 Our tool can do this automatically for you:

-Note: Ubuntu 14.04 does not ffmpeg but has avconv which is equivelant.
+Note: Ubuntu 14.04 does not have ffmpeg but has avconv which is equivalent.
 Install that with apt-get and replace 'ffmpeg' in line 17 of pyvision/vision/ffmpeg.py with 'avconv'